'Caddo Lake' review: Muddled and confusing

 WHAT IT'S ABOUT The sci-fi movie "Caddo Lake," from M. Night Shyamalan's production company, revolves around the eponymous lake on the border of Louisiana and Texas.

-Teenager Ellie (Eliza Scanlen) lives in its vicinity, where her mother Celeste (Lauren Ambrose) shares a home with her stepfather Daniel (Eric Lange) and her eight-year-old stepsister Anna (Caroline Falk).
+Teenager Ellie (Eliza Scanlen) lives in its vicinity, where her mother Celeste (Lauren Ambrose) shares their home with her stepfather Daniel (Eric Lange) and her 8-year-old stepsister Anna (Caroline Falk).
 One day, Anna disappears, sparking a major search.

 Simultaneously, Paris (Dylan O'Brien), a young man who works dredging the lake, investigates the car accident that he survived but left his mother dead.